XMB5/IPAPatch/README.md

 ## Example

-I created some demo project, which shows you how to use `IPAPatch`:
+@Naituw created some Objective-C demo projects, which shows you how to use `IPAPatch`:

 - Reveal + Youtube:
   - https://github.com/Naituw/IPAPatch/releases/tag/1.0